-The information which will be sought by the Central Bank as part of an application for authorisation of a new Irish Head Office life assurance undertaking is summarised below.
+The information which will be sought by the Central Bank as part of an application for authorisation of a new Irish Head Office non-life insurance undertaking is summarised below.

-- 1. Details of the Applicant - (ii) Full name and address of applicant. - (iii) Contact details of a principal who will accept receipt of any correspondence from the Central Bank in respect of the application proposal (i.e. name, address, telephone, fax and e-mail details). - (iv) Contact details of professional advisors in relation to the application proposal (if applicable), (i.e. name, address, telephone, fax and e-mail details). - (v) Confirmation that the Central Bank can liaise with the named professional advisors in respect of the licence proposal. - (vi) Details of the applicant's Company Secretary, Bankers, Legal Advisor and External Auditor. - 2.
+- 1. Details of the Applicant - (ii) Full name and address of applicant. - (iii) Contact details of a principal who will accept receipt of any correspondence from the Central Bank in respect of the application proposal (i.e. name, address, telephone, fax and e-mail details). - (iv) Contact details of professional advisors in relation to the application proposal (if applicable), (i.e. name, address, telephone, fax and e-mail details). - (v) Confirmation that the Central Bank can liaise with the named professional advisors in respect of the application for authorisation. - (vi) Details of the applicant's Company Secretary, Bankers, Legal Advisor and External Auditor. - 2.
 Overview of Parent/Group

 Full name and address of Parent/Group.
-Confirmation that the Board of the Parent has approved the submission of the application for the establishment of a life assurance company to the Central Bank (a certified copy of the board minute confirming that the Parent has consented to the establishment of the applicant should be submitted).
+Confirmation that the Board of the Parent has approved the submission of the application for the establishment of a non-life insurance company to the Central Bank (a certified copy of the board minute confirming that the Parent has consented to the establishment of the applicant should be submitted).

 - (i) Brief history/background of Parent/Group.
-This should include overview on the ownership and structure of parent/group (ideally the Central Bank prefers ownership to be vested in one or more financial institutions of standing e.g. subsidiary of an international insurance company/ group, etc). - (ii) Confirmation that the parent/group has obtained the prior consent of its home country supervisory authority. - (iii) Copy of organisation chart of the group outlining: - the legal structure of each of the entities concerned (i.e. whether the entities are incorporated, limited liability companies, unlimited, etc.); - the percentage holding of each shareholder; and - details as to where the applicant will be positioned in the group. - (iv) Provide audited annual accounts in respect of the parent/group for the last 3 years. - (v) Information on industry ranking, size of parent on local and global scale. - (vi) Main group activities/lines of business.
-Details of main areas of global activity of parent/group and details of main areas of EU activity of parent/group should be given. - (vii) Details of all existing group operations in Ireland including: - a description of the activities being carried out by each of the existing Irish operations; - details as to whether the operations are supervised by the Central Bank or any other regulatory authority; and - details of any material control deficiencies that have arisen in any of the Irish regulated operations in the last 12 months including an overview of the deficiency, the mitigating actions taken and the current status of the issue. - (viii) Details of any proposed association of the applicant with: - existing Irish operations; and
+This should include overview on the ownership and structure of parent/group (ideally the Central Bank prefers ownership to be vested in one or more financial institutions of standing e.g. subsidiary of an international insurance company/ group, etc). - (ii) Confirmation that the parent/group has obtained the prior consent of its home country supervisory authority. - (iii) Copy of organisation chart of the group outlining:

+- the legal structure of each of the entities concerned (i.e. whether the entities are incorporated, limited liability companies, unlimited, etc.); - the percentage holding of each shareholder; and - details as to where the applicant will be positioned in the group. - (iv) Provide audited annual accounts in respect of the parent/group for the last 3 years. - (v) Information on industry ranking, size of parent on local and global scale. - (vi) Main group activities/lines of business.
+Details of main areas of global activity of parent/group and details of main areas of EU activity of parent/group should be given. - (vii) Details of all existing group operations in Ireland including: - a description of the activities being carried out by each of the existing Irish operations; - details as to whether the operations are supervised by the Central Bank or any other regulatory authority; and - details of any material control deficiencies that have arisen in any of the Irish regulated operations in the last 12 months including an overview of the deficiency, the mitigating actions taken and the current status of the issue. - (viii) Details of any proposed association of the applicant with: - existing Irish operations; and - other group operations providing details of any proposed links between existing operations (including Irish operations) and the applicant. - (ix) Confirmation as to whether close links exist between the applicant and other natural or legal persons.
+If so, evidence must be provided to the Central Bank to show that these close links will not prevent the Central Bank's ability to carry out its supervisory functions. - (x) Debt ratings for parent/group/institutional shareholders (this should include details of any upgrades/downgrades in the last 3 years and reasons why).